bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 ## Install BEAST2 packages

-The exponential growth coalescent model is included in the BEAST2 core, but we will need to install the **BDSKY** package, which contains the fossilized-birth-death skyline model.
+The piecewise exponential growth coalescent model is included in the BEAST2 core, but we will need to install the **BDSKY** package, which contains the fossilized-birth-death skyline model.
 We will also need the **feast** package, which will allow us to use a piecewise formulation of the model, and to integrate some more complex features into our analyses.
 Installation of packages is done using the package manager, which is integrated into BEAUti.

 <figure>
 	<a id="fig:1"></a>